 However, it’s much easier for dogs to relax when they’re tired.
 So, make sure to walk your dog enough (for my Miniature Baloo 2 30-minutes walks and 1-hour off-leash walk per day works best).
 Additionally, you should also provide some mental stimulation, such as puzzles, scent games or teaching new tricks.
 Here’s a list of 21 ideas for fun things to do with your dog at home, in case you’re not sure what to do.

 As I’ve mentioned before, not all breeds are the same.
 Herding and hunting dogs in particular need a lot more exercise than other breeds.
-So, for those dogs, the 2 on-leash and 1 off-leash version might not work.
-This even counts for some small breed dogs.
+So, for those dogs, the 2 on-leash and 1 off-leash walks approach might not work.
+This even goes for some small breed dogs.

 Mental stimulation can also be a wonderful training tool if used correctly.
 Check out Braintrainingfordogs to learn how to train your dog to be the best dog he can be by using mental stimulation!
 Or have a look at Dogpackr’s review first to see if it’s a fit for you and your dog!